Zainabfadeyi/hng2/README.md

 #### Running the API
 Configure the database URL in the main.py file.

+write your models in a models.py file

 #### Run the API locally using Uvicorn:

 uvicorn app:app --reload

 Access the API at http://localhost:8000

+#### Testing
+create a test.py to test the code test your codes using pytest